forrestsyrett/Delta/README.md

 Why iOS 12.2 or later?
 Doing so allows me to distribute Delta without embedding Swift libraries inside.
 This helps me afford bandwidth costs by reducing download sizes by roughly 30%, but also noticeably improves how long it takes to install/refresh Delta with AltStore.
 If you're compiling Delta yourself, however, you should be able to lower the deployment target to iOS 12.0 without any issues.

 ## Compilation Instructions
-(Updated 1-16-2022 to build correctly on XCode 13)
+(Updated 1-22-23 to build correctly on XCode 14)

-1. Clone this repository by running the following command in Terminal*
+1. Clone this repository by running the following command in Terminal* Make sure there are no spaces in the directory path you are placing this in.
+Any spaces in the directory path will cause compilation errors.
 ```bash
 $ git clone https://github.com/forrestsyrett/Delta.git
 ```